Mohamed-Medhat206/git_lab2/readme.md

-# Tell me how to remove them locally and remotely.
+# 1- Tell me how to remove them locally and remotely.
+## hello